chelseacardinal/chelseacardinal-portfolio/content/projects/wealthsimple-magazine.md

   featured_image: false
   alt_text: wealthsimple magazine tegan and sara
   caption: ''
-description: An oversized magazine designed for Wealthsimple featuring portrait illustrations by Lauren Tamaki and photographs by KangHee Kim.
+description: Art direction and design for Wealthsimple Magazine featuring portrait illustrations by Lauren Tamaki and photographs by KangHee Kim.

 ---